 There doesn’t seem to be any prescribed “route.”
 It’s all about soaking up the atmosphere.

 Dar Sana: The school of arts and crafts

 Outside the medina, we visit Dar Sana, the area’s renowned school of arts and crafts, which teaches and preserves the traditional Moorish arts of wood carving, painting, copper work, embroidery, etc.

 Exploring this Morocco medina (with a side-visit to Dar Sana) is definitely one of the best things to do in Tetouan – and perhaps our favorite experience in Morocco.

 Admittedly, our Morocco visit is short (two days) – but we’re grateful we get a “taste” of Morocco on our Seabourn cruise!

 If your Tetouan visit is longer than ours, and you’re researching Tetouan hotels, check out the Blanco Riad.
 It’s a small, 18th century riad (house with a garden courtyard in the middle) with eight clean and attractive rooms – we know because we peeked into some of them!
-(We suspect Blanco Riad is the best hotel in Tetouan; it’s rated the best Tetouan accommodation on TripAdvisor.)
+(We suspect Blanco Riad is the best Tetouan hotel; it’s rated the best Tetouan accommodation on TripAdvisor.)

-This is where our shore excursion group ate a delightful lunch, starting with an array of healthy salads, then lamb tagine with apricots and couscous, followed by traditional sweet pastries and Moroccan mint tea.
+Our shore excursion group ate a delightful lunch here, starting with an array of healthy salads, then lamb tagine with apricots and couscous, followed by traditional sweet pastries and Moroccan mint tea.
 And the proprietor was very friendly and welcoming.

 Rates and booking information:

-You can check rates and book Blanco Riad on Booking.com.
+You can check rates and book this Tetouan riad on Booking.com.